Indira Gandhi – First Female Prime Minister Of India

 Gandhi’s premiership also saw India enter the nuclear club, by first testing a nuclear device in 1974.
 In 1975, a court in Allahabad convicted Gandhi of breaking election laws during her 1971 campaign and canceled her election to Parliament.
 She was guilty of using government vehicles and employees during the campaign.

-During Indira rule 21-month period from 1975 to 1977 was declared as the state of emergency across the country because of the prevailing “Internal disturbance“.
+During Indira rule, the 21-month period from 1975 to 1977 was declared as a state of emergency across the country because of the prevailing “internal disturbance“.
 The Emergency is one of the most controversial periods of independent India’s history.
 Gandhi scheduled new elections for March 1977, but people voted her out of office.

-In 1983 there was violence between Hindus and Muslims following this follower of Sikhism (Sikh terrorists) that combined aspects of both Hindu and Islam demanded greater autonomy for the Sikh-majority state their own nation.
+In 1983 there was violence between Hindus and Muslims following these followers of Sikhism (Sikh terrorists) that combined aspects of both Hindu and Islam and demanded greater autonomy for the Sikh-majority state as their own nation.
 Gandhi dispatched troops to squelch the rebellion.
 On June 6, 1984, Indian soldiers stormed the stronghold, killing nearly 1,000 people and damaging the Golden temple.

-On 31 October 1984, Indira Gandhi was shot by her two bodyguards in the garden of her official residence of Prime Minister at 1, Safdarjung Road at New Delhi, seeking retribution for Operation Blue Star, at the Golden Temple in Amritsar.
+On 31 October 1984, Indira Gandhi was shot by her two bodyguards in the garden of her official residence as Prime Minister at 1, Safdarjung Road in New Delhi, seeking retribution for Operation Blue Star, at the Golden Temple in Amritsar.
 The spot of cremation is now called Shakti Sthala.